humanshell.net custom domain mapping

 - Target version changed from 1.5.19 to Not tracked

 Matt, this one is not working.
 Something strange is happening - even before I do the mapping, the domain is resolving to the Commons blog.
 This makes me think that IT has configured the domain as an alias for the subdomain.
 This is incorrect: they should be set up to point to our webroot (/var/www/html/) and WordPress takes care of the necessary mapping.
 (I'm afraid I don't have more specific details because I'm not 100% sure how domains are mapped on the Commons server; I assume it's through the use of vhosts.)

-#8 Updated by Dominic Giglio over 5 years ago
+#8 Updated by Dominic Giglio almost 6 years ago

 It is working but it's also not working.

 I've tried both A-record and CNAME at my registrar and surprisingly they both work.
 In the domain mapping settings I've unchecked the primary checkbox because I'd like visitors to know that it's the Digital Fellows Tutorials blog.
 So if the domain redirects I'm totally OK with that.